-The Chair shall preside over meetings of the faculty and shall appoint a member of the faculty to serve as Parliamentarian.
-The Chair may present to the faculty for its consideration any matter within its jurisdiction and such information about the college and the university as he/she deems appropriate.
-The Chair shall designate a Secretary who shall record the minutes of all meetings.
+The Chair shall preside over meetings of the faculty and shall appoint a member of the faculty to serve as parliamentarian.
+The Chair may present to the faculty for its consideration any matter within its jurisdiction and such information about the college and the university as the Chair deems appropriate.
+The Chair shall designate a secretary who shall record the minutes of all meetings.
 The Chair shall designate a Vice-Chair to preside over meetings in the absence of the Chair.

-Perimeter College shall have an Executive Committee composed of the Dean, the Assistant Dean of Academic Affairs, two (2) Associate Deans, three (3) Department Chairs, and one (1) faculty representative, who is not currently serving as Department Chair in a full time or interim capacity, from each academic division as well as two (2) additional faculty representatives and two (2) student representatives.
-Divisional representatives shall be elected by their Division while the two (2) additional faculty members will be elected at large by the entire faculty.
+Perimeter College shall have an Executive Committee composed of the Dean, the Associate Dean of Academic Affairs, Associate Dean of Faculty Affairs, four (4) Department Chairs, and one (1) faculty representative, who is not currently serving as Department Chair in a full time or interim capacity, from each academic department.
+Department representatives shall be elected by their Departments.
+The Department Chair representatives on the executive committee shall be elected by the Council of Department Chairs.

-a) Nomination and election of Divisional faculty representatives shall be conducted by separate ballot division by division.
-Each faculty member who casts a ballot shall vote for one (1) candidate for each open position.
+a) Nomination and election of Department faculty representatives shall be conducted by separate ballot by department.
 For each position a majority of votes cast shall be required to elect.
 Voting may be conducted electronically as provided for in Article V, Section 6.

 The Executive Committee shall meet regularly and at least once each semester of the academic year at the call of the Dean.
 The Dean or the Dean’s designated representative shall preside over all meetings of the committee.
 The Dean shall appoint a secretary who shall keep the minutes of all meetings.
-Upon receipt of a petition signed by eight (8) members of the Executive Committee, the Dean shall call a special meeting of the committee to be presided over by a designated representative agreed to by the petitioners and the Dean.
+Upon receipt of a petition signed by ten (10) members of the Executive Committee, the Dean shall call a special meeting of the committee to be presided over by a designated representative agreed to by the petitioners and the Dean.

-In all meetings of the Executive Committee a quorum of eight (8) voting members must be present in order for business to be conducted.
+In all meetings of the Executive Committee a quorum of ten (10) voting members must be present in order for business to be conducted.
 All decisions of the committee shall be by majority vote.